An Overview of the Accident

 For the families and friends of the victims, the coming days were a seemingly eternal nightmare of praying for a miracle and direly fearing the worst.
 The families waited in excruciating alertness for the phone to ring with the dreaded call informing them that their loved one had been positively identified, and the friends waited in a parallel, persistent agony, for the correspondingly dreadful call from the families.

 Only 39 of the 128 victims were positively identified ~ 10 from the TWA plane, and 29 from the United plane.
 The rest of the remains were buried in two common graves, TWA's in Flagstaff, Arizona, and United's in Grand Canyon Village, Arizona.
-Six of the identified TWA victims were buried along with the unidentified remains at TWAs mass gravesite, at the request of the families; all of United's 29 identified victims were sent home for burial.
+Six of the identified TWA victims were buried along with the unidentified remains at TWA’s mass gravesite, at the request of the families.
+All of United's 29 identified victims were sent home for burial.

-United held a memorial service on August 2, 1956, in front of the closed gravesite and the headstone, with the acceptance and agreement of the families.
+United held a memorial service on August 2, 1956, in front of the closed grave and the headstone, with the acceptance and agreement of the families.
 This ostensibly odd arrangement was due in part to the fact that the huge limestone marker was not yet in place by the time the unidentified remains needed to be interred.
 It was also due to the grievously distressing fact that there were only four caskets for the unidentified remains, even though 29 victims from the United plane were not identified.
 This demonstrated unequivocally that most of the unidentified victims were just plain missing, undiscovered somewhere up on the butte where the plane crashed, a fact that would have been cruelly too much to bear for most of the mourners.
 So the four coffins were buried before the service.

 All descriptions of anything but ideas fall short of realities they indicate, and so of course the trauma of unexpectedly losing a loved one cannot be conveyed, but only suggested.

-In the face of such devastating misfortune we are confronted with our powerlessness, our ignorance and our helplessness as much as with our bereavement, to such a degree that the ordeal might as well be a tortured nightmare, from a reality entirely removed from the one we have known.
+In the face of such devastating misfortune we are confronted with our powerlessness, our ignorance and our helplessness as much as with our bereavement, to such a degree that the ordeal might as well be a tortured nightmare from a reality entirely removed from the one we have known.
 Because it is so alien and incomprehensible, it can seem like an illusion or a netherworld, a half-world that just doesn't "add up."
 On the other hand, because it is so starkly terrible, it can seem like it is in nature more real than anything a person has known before.
 And both views are right.
-Either one by itself, and especially the two combined, is utterly bewildering and leaves a person defenseless against his sorrow and grief.
+Either one by itself, and especially the two combined, are utterly bewildering and leave a person defenseless against his sorrow and grief.
 These take on proportions beyond measure and are absolutely rending.

 This was the plight of a multitude, family and dear friends of those who were lost, and it continued in phases through the succeeding years, often taking them by surprise.
 There's no such thing as getting over a tragedy such as this ~ only creating a new life and lapsing into periods of forgetfulness or times when an encouraging viewpoint takes precedence over the unanswerable pain of the loss.

 Twenty years after the accident, in 1976, a massive effort was made to clean up the wreckage and most of it was removed.
-Nowadays, numerous small parts and fragments remain, but there is little or no sign from the river or the east rim that anything ever happened there.
+Nowadays, numerous small parts and fragments remain, but there is little or no sign from the river or the East Rim that anything ever happened there.